-Table 1 displays experimental conditions for driver identification.
-We used driving data of 276 drivers who drove for more than six minutes, excluding the data gathered while not moving.
-The driving signals of the first three minutes were used for training, and the second three minutes for the test.
+Driving data of twelve drivers for the driving simulator and driving data of 276 drivers for the real car were used for experiments, excluding the data gathered while not moving.
+The driving signals of the three minutes were used for training, and another three minutes for testing.
 We modeled the distribution of cepstral coefficients and their dynamic features (Δ coefficients) using GMMs with 8, 16 or 32 Gaussians and diagonal covariance matrices.